In the 16th century, the arrival of French corsairs (Calvinists) and Jesuits (Catholics) changed Madeira.

-For the intellectual and curious travellers.
+For intellectuals and curious travellers.
+Do not miss it!

 Marla Castro (Official Tourist Guide)